kchalasa/DataCleansingandAnalysis/CodeBook.md

 The complete list of variables names in this subset for the course project are available in 'features.txt'.

 ## Transformations for this data :
-Several transformations were applied to the original data set in order to prepare the final clean data set ("tidydata.txt") for this project.
+Several transformations were applied to the original data set provided in order to prepare the final clean data set ("tidydata.txt") for this project.
 The code for these transformations are organized into four R functions in the "run_analysis.R" script.
-This script also has a code snippet that calls these functions in appropriate order and generates "tidydata.txt" data set.
+This script also has a code snippet that calls these functions in an appropriate order to generates "tidydata.txt" data set.

 The following is a general description for these functions :